Karthik-Pranav/Karthik-Pranav/README.md

 ## 🚀 Featured Projects

+## 🚀 Featured Projects

+### School of Computer Engineering Website

+Contributed to the development of the School of Computer Engineering website

-### ResumeIQ
+### Resume Analyzer

-AI-powered resume analysis platform that evaluates resumes and provides actionable feedback.
+Developed an AI-powered resume analysis platform that evaluates resumes wrt Job Descriptions and provides actionable feedback to users.

-### Book Catalogue
+### Full-Stack Book Catalogue

-Full-stack web application for managing and organizing book collections.
+Built a MERN-stack application for managing and organizing book collections with a responsive user interface and database integration.

+### Classroom Booking Management System

+Designed and implemented a database-driven classroom booking system using SQL for efficient resource scheduling and management.

+### Hotel Management System

+Developed an object-oriented hotel management system demonstrating OOP principles such as inheritance, encapsulation, and polymorphism.

 ### Araw Analytics

-Analytics-focused project involving data processing, visualization, and insight generation.
+Contributed to full-stack web development projects for Araw Analytics, working on application features, backend functionality, and data-driven solutions.

 ---